 *** If you are planning on using AirBNB while in Paris, use this link to save up to $47

 No visit to Paris is complete without at least a glimpse of le Tour Eiffel and a miniature replica is one of the best things to buy in Paris to take home as a gift or to display in your home.
 They vary in size, quality and price, you can get keychains for less than 1 Euro and can spend several dollars on larger replicas!
 They can be used on bookshelves, on an end table or as a small paperweight on a desk!

 There are plenty of vendors who are walking around selling these statues and you can also find them in souvenir stands and gift shops all around the city!

 One of the french stereotypes is that all Parisians wear berets.
 Perhaps they wear it with the mariners sweater as they paint their masterpieces by the Seine river?
+While not totally accurate, a beret will kick your fashion up a notch and looks great with most outfits!
 Most of the inexpensive ones that you will find in gift shops will be made in China, but you can slo check out boutiques that have locally made ones.